RESTful web-services in JSIDPlay2

 sudo certbot --apache

-Important: In order to re-use these renewed certificates for JSIDPlay2 we add a cronjob as well (script /usr/bin/jsidplay2cert).
+Important: to re-use these renewed certificates for JSIDPlay2 we add a cronjob as well as (script /usr/bin/jsidplay2cert).
 Our cronjob creates the Java keystore (/etc/jsidplay2.ks) out of the certificates renewed by Let’s Encrypt.

 To configure that cronjob type 'sudo crontab -e' and add the last line containing jsidplay2cert.